briansunter/logseq-plugin-gpt3-openai/README.md

 ## Contributing <a name = "contributing"></a>

 Do you have a bug or idea?
 I would love to hear from you!
-[Open a Github issue here.](https://github.com/briansunter/logseq-plugin-gpt3-openai/issues/new)
+[Open a GitHub issue here.](https://github.com/briansunter/logseq-plugin-gpt3-openai/issues/new)

 PRs welcome.
 [Open an issue](https://github.com/briansunter/logseq-plugin-gpt3-openai/issues/new) to discuss first if possible.
 ## Authors <a name = "authors"></a>